uva-club-running/virginia.clubrunning.org/README.md

 In general, I use the [Git feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow to manage features and bugfixes.

-1. Create a new branch to do your work off of the `dev` branch.
+1. Create a new branch to do your work off of the `main` branch.
     - `git pull`
-    - `git checkout dev`
+    - `git checkout main`
     - `git checkout -B my_feature`
 2. Make changes on the new feature branch.
 3. If applicable, rebuild the website.